 Arsenic or Other Contamination

 Arsenic in groundwater is a huge issue in many countries, such as Bangladesh.
 Arsenic poisoning can be linked with acute vomiting, abdominal pain, and watery diarrhea.
-Similarly, contaminants such as mercury, copper, manganese etc. in your drinking water can also cause an upset stomach.
+Similarly, contaminants such as mercury, copper, manganese, etc. in your drinking water can also cause an upset stomach.
 This is why you need to perform regular tests on your drinking water quality.

 Microbial growth contamination is especially a concern if the source of water is groundwater.
 These unwanted pathogens can seep into your well water and cause a wide variety of infections.
 It is thus always a good idea to make sure your water is adequately boiled or filtered before consuming it.

 Some municipalities might treat your water supply with chemical filtration before it reaches your taps.
-These chemicals can include chlorine and chloramines and are added to prevent any microbial growths.
+These chemicals can include chlorine and chloramines and are added to prevent any microbial growth.
 Similarly, fluoride is also added in some places as it can help reduce cavities.
 However, in higher amounts, these can induce an allergic reaction for some people and cause stomach irritation.

 How to Relieve Stomach Pain Caused by Drinking Water?

 Generally, we combat a burning sensation with water.
-But what can we do when water itself seems to be a problem?
+But what can we do when the water itself seems to be a problem?
 Here are a couple of things that you can try: